XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 Click **Get Batch NFTs** to get the current list of NFTs for your account.

-The difference between this function and the `getTokens()` function used earlier is that it allows for larger lists of tokens, and sends multiple requests if the tokens exceed the number of objects allowed in a single request.
+The difference between this function and the `getTokens()` function used earlier is that it allows for larger lists of tokens, sending multiple requests if the tokens exceed the number of objects allowed in a single request.

 # Code Walkthrough